 Fall wheat emergence and the vernalization process

-If late planted wheat doesn't emerge, can it still survive, vernalize and produce good yields?
+If late-planted wheat doesn't emerge, can it still survive, vernalize and produce good yields?

-Vernalization is the process where winter wheat develops the capacity to become a reproductive plant triggered by moisture and a period of cold temperatures.
-The hardening process reduces moisture content in the crown’s cells, which slows growth processes and the accumulation of soluble carbohydrates, all of which help the plant resist frost damage.
+Hardening is the level of tolerance a wheat plant has to cold temperatures.
+The hardening process reduces moisture content in the crown’s cells, which slows growth processes and the accumulation of soluble carbohydrates, all of which help the plant to resist frost damage.

 If you have any questions, please contact Dennis Pennington at email@example.com or 269-832-0497.